Drosten predicts the end of the pandemic – "It will be precarious for the virus"

 Christian Drosten says: “The situation for the virus is becoming precarious.
 That’s good.”
 With a few mutations, the virus “can no longer turn the game completely”.

 Berlin – Corona virus waves in rapid succession that will soon break – for Christian Drosten the current corona dynamics in Germany are the “sign of the coming end of the pandemic.”
 In an interview with the time says the virologist: “The situation for the virus is becoming precarious.
 It’s good.
-It’s not like the virus could turn the game completely with a few mutations anymore.”
+It’s no longer the case that with a few mutations the virus could completely turn the game around.”

 Drosten is also optimistic about the further development of the pandemic: According to Drosten, “small influencing factors such as a change in the weather” are now enough to push or break a wave.
 A kind of late summer in mid-October immediately brought the numbers down.
 The reason for this is that the R-factor has leveled off at 1.
 Even without major protective measures, only a few people would currently be infected by infected people.